snystrom/memes/README.md

   - qval
   - eval

-dremeR is built around the [universalmotif package](https://www.bioconductor.org/packages/release/bioc/html/universalmotif.html) which provides a framework for manipulating motifs in R. The `motif` columns from `runDreme()` and `runTomTom()` can be used natively with
+memes is built around the [universalmotif package](https://www.bioconductor.org/packages/release/bioc/html/universalmotif.html) which provides a framework for manipulating motifs in R. The `motif` columns from `runDreme()` and `runTomTom()` can be used natively with